 Top Tips for Building Your Own Simplified Co-op

 - Having a largish group of friends who are committed to buying regularly makes a big difference.
-Ordering quantities vary each week, as it really depends upon people’s baking and egg usage for the upcoming week.
+Order quantities vary each week, as it really depends upon people’s baking and egg usage for the upcoming week.
 It’s not possible to order a box of eggs without your group to share in the bulk purchase love.

 - People like to support local produce that’s also conveniently located close to their home.
 This tip is a big plus, as travelling within the neighbourhood has so many community, social and environmental benefits.